metacpan/metacpan-cpan-extracted/distros/F/File-Valet/README.txt

         These fields may change in future versions of this module.

     FURTHER DEVELOPMENT
+        A recursive descent function similar to File::Find
+        <https://metacpan.org/pod/File::Find> is planned, since "File::Find"
+        is pretty horrible and unusable.

         The "lockafile()" implementation goes through considerable effort to avoid race conditions, but there is still a very short danger window where an overridden lock might get double-clobbered.
 If a contended